You'll enjoy the colorful history of Skagway Alaska starting with the Klondike Gold Rush.

-The first to settle the area was the Tlingit tribe.
+The first to settle in the area was the Tlingit tribe.

 The name Skagway came from the Tlingit word Skagua, which means, “place where the north wind blows”.

-There are many beginnings, but gold was what drove people to what would become Skagway.
+There were many beginnings, but gold was what drove people to what would become Skagway.

 Captain William Moore founded the town in 1887.